 You can make submission of the completed visa application form at the Visa Application Centre either in person or by your representative.
 On the day of submission, the applicants will be required to undergo the following requirements:

-- Bring the visa application form duly filled and signed along with coloured photocopies of your Passport Bio & Last page, recent passport size photograph, confirmed return / onward Emirates ticket and other supporting documents as per eligibility criteria.
+- bring the visa application form duly filled and signed along with coloured photocopies of your Passport Bio & Last page, a recent passport-size photograph, confirmed return / onward Emirates ticket and other supporting documents as per eligibility criteria.

-- After submission, your visa will be delivered to you within 2 to 3 working days on the email ID mentioned in the Visa application form.
+- after submission, your visa will be delivered to you within 2-3 working days on the email ID mentioned in the Visa application form.

 You can check the VFS Visa Application Centres’ working hours in different states of India from here.